Hayden Peak Rock Climbing

 Park at the Highline Trailhead in the Hikers parking lot.
 Locate a climbers trail to the northeast of the bathrooms.
 There is a tall twin tree stump that is visible from the parking lot looking to the east.
 This is your trail marker.
 Follow this trail through the forest alternating between traversing to the north and climbing up to the east.
 At treeline head up a shallow gully that is often snow covered until mid-summer.
 When the gully steepens, look for cairns and a trail heading north and switchbacking a few times before continueing its northward traverse.
 Cross a wide couloir and follow a rough trail up its left side, at the top head north across a short boulder field and onto a ledge system that traverses the west face.
 Make your way up to the cliffs.
 1 hour approach.

-Hayden Peak is home to some of the best multi-pitch climbing in the Uintas.
-Lots of adventure to be had in a very nice setting.
+In my opinion Hayden Peak is home to some of the best multi-pitch climbing in the Uintas.
+There is a lot of adventure to be had in a very nice setting.
 This is a summertime crag to be sure.
 Climbing on the multi-pitch routes in anything but the nicest weather can be a chilly experience for the unprepared.

-Mountain Project's determination of some of the classic, most popular, highest rated routes for Hayden Peak:
+Mountain Project's determination of the classic, most popular, highest rated climbing routes for Hayden Peak:

 Featured Route For Hayden Peak

 Aces High 5.9 5c 17 VI 17 HVS 5a Utah

 : ... : Aces High Tower